Digital Past 2021

 Running for the twelfth year, in light of the uncertainty caused by COVID-19 Digital Past 2021 will be held as an online conference via the Zoom platform.
 One day of presented talks on Wednesday 10 February will be supplemented by workshops across the week of 8 to 12 February 2021.

-In this context, the DHRLab will organise the workshop “How complex is 3D digitisation in Cultural Heritage?”.
+In this context, the DHRLab will organise the workshop “How complex is 3D digitisation in Cultural Heritage?” which is going to take place on 9 and 12 February.

 3D digitisation is the most challenging procedure in the documentation of the past.
 Previous research and developments in this domain clearly demonstrates, that a holistic 3D e-documentation including all related information and data is not yet fully realised, due to the lack of international standards.